javiersantos/SteamSkinChanger/README.md

 Steam Skin Changer for Linux
 ============================

-Steam Skin Changer for Linux is a simple script for Linux systems to install third-party skins for Steam.
+Steam Skin Changer for Linux is a script for Linux systems to install third-party skins for Steam.

 Developed by Javier Santos, @fjaviersantos

-#### How to use and install (English)
+#### How to use Steam Skin Changer
 ```
-$ cd /EN
-$ chmod +x metroforsteam.sh
 $ sh metroforsteam.sh
 ```